siavava/portfolio/content/projects/web/networking.md

   - "Redux"
   - "MongoDB"
   - "Sass"
+summary: |-
-summary: "goloco, a networking tool that keeps companies, contacts, tasks, and call notes in one workspace, with a five-slice Redux store over a token-authenticated Express/Mongoose API and Gmail integration."
+  goloco, a networking tool that keeps companies, contacts, tasks, and call notes in one workspace, with a five-slice Redux store over a token-authenticated Express/Mongoose API and Gmail integration.
 ---

 **goloco** is a networking tool for the job hunt.
 It keeps the companies